Montagnes

 Objectives

-The emlyon business school-Carbone 4 “Anthropocene Strategy” chair ambitions to contribute to the development of a framework and a method in business strategic thinking, to stand the test of the Antropocene and the planetary limits.
+The emlyon business school-Carbone 4 “Strategy in the Anthropocene” chair ambitions to contribute to the development of a framework and a method in business strategic thinking, to stand the test of the Antropocene and the planetary limits.

 More practically, it will consist in:

-• Designing and testing pedagogical features for acculturation and competence growth of professionals and students, followed by conceiving and directing strategies on a par with the challenges of the Anthropocene
+• Designing and testing pedagogical features for acculturation and competence growth of professionals and students, followed by conceiving and who are meant to imagine and lead strategies that respond to the challenges of the Anthropocene.

 About the consulting firm Carbone 4